simeononsecurity/simeononsecurity.ch/content/articles/understanding-gdpr_-a-guide-for-non-eu-businesses/index.en.md

 However, non-EU businesses also face challenges in navigating cross-border data transfers, managing consent and data subject requests, ensuring vendor and third-party compliance, addressing data protection in cloud computing, and staying up-to-date with evolving regulations.
 By adopting best practices and seeking expert guidance, non-EU businesses can overcome these challenges and build trust with EU customers.

 Overall, the GDPR represents a significant shift in data protection regulations, emphasizing the importance of privacy and individual rights.
-Non-EU businesses must proactively understand and comply with the GDPR to navigate the complexities of the global digital landscape and foster trust with EU customers.
+Non-EU businesses must proactively understand and comply with the GDPR to handle the complexity of the global digital landscape and foster trust with EU customers.

 Frequently Asked Questions
 --------------------------